 Everyone homeschools differently.
-I have found it very helpful to create a checklist for each of my kids to use throughout the school year.
-This motivates them see the personal responsibility they have to do their work.
-It also takes some of the pressure off of the parent of feeling that they need to direct their kids all day long.
-Here are some suggestions for how to make a workable homeschool checklist.
+I have found it very helpful to create a daily checklist for each of my kids to use throughout the school year.
+This motivates them to see the personal responsibility they have to do their work.
+It also takes some of the pressure off of me having to direct them all day long.
+These are the steps I use to make a workable homeschool checklist.

 Video: How to Make a Workable Homeschool Checklist